 Keeping yourself going, in a half cocked state for longer, will cost money.
 Lots of it.
 The money will be spent on both medical care, as well as paying someone to help take care of you.

 Invest in your future.
-Aim to get a handle on the 7 Big Spoons™, getting these 7 things under control, increases the chances that you will live well not just longer.Mortality and Morbidity Trends: Is There Compression of Morbidity?
+Work at creating BETTER BODY CHEMISTRY every day, even if you only make incremental progress this will, increase the chances that you will live well not just longer.Mortality and Morbidity Trends: Is There Compression of Morbidity?
 The Journals of Gerontology Series B: Psychological Sciences and Social Sciences, 2010; 66B (1): 75 E. M. Crimmins, H. Beltran-Sanchez.